Projection Algorithms for Non-Convex Minimization with Application to Sparse Principal Component Analysis: Numerical experiments

 We compare the performance of our algorithms to those of both the truncated power method (Tpower) \cite{yuan2013} and the generalized power method (Gpower) \cite{journee2010}.
 The conditional gradient algorithm with unit step-size (ConGradU) proposed in \cite{luss2013} is equivalent to the truncated power method.
 Both truncated and generalized power method are targeted to the sparse PCA problem (\ref{sparsePCA}).
 The truncated power method handles the sparsity constraint by pushing the absolute smallest components of the iterates to 0.
 The iteration can be expressed

 For comparison, an iteration of the gradient projection algorithm with unit step size GPU is given by

 while the approximate Newton algorithm is

+where $\mbox{sgn} (\alpha) = 1, 0, -1$ depending on whether $\alpha > 0$, $\alpha = 0$, or $\alpha < 0$ respectively.
 Since the computation of $\alpha_k^{BB}$ requires the gradient at two points, we start GPBB with one iteration of GPU.
 For the sparse PCA problem (\ref{sparsePCA}), the time for one iteration of any of these methods is basically the time to multiply a vector by the covariance matrix $\Sigma$.
 Note that the monotone approximate Newton algorithm could be more costly since the evaluation of an acceptable $j$ may require several evaluations of the objective function.

 In the generalized power method, the sparsity constraint is handled using a penalty terms.
 If $\gamma > 0$ denotes the penalty, then Gpower$_{l_1}$ corresponds to the optimization problem

 where $\|x\|_1 = |x_1| + |x_2| + \ldots + |x_n|$, while Gpower$_{l_0}$ corresponds to